-Rainwater fittings Repair category 1 Notes The cast iron sections of the rainwater goods are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracking was noted to sections of the main walls.
+Notes Localised weathering and cracking was noted to sections of the main walls and whilst this is consistent with the age and character of the property, future ongoing maintenance should be anticipated.